ob-d/TRUE.Name.Of.God/Creation/A.md

     become one

-    God his creation was so beautyful and perfect, and when they spelled his true name, they experienced it.
+    God his creation was so beautyful and perfect, and when they pronounced his true name, they experienced it.

     so they begun to create,